wp-plugins/social-media-auto-publish/readme.txt

 * First official launch.

 == Upgrade Notice ==
-If you need to publish automatically to LinkedIn, you must apply this upgrade.
+You must apply this upgrade to fix some issues induced in previous update.

 == More Information ==